 Take the lead and plan a public Big Lunch for your area.
 Read about councils who have done this before here, and get in touch so we can help with materials and publicity!

-For more information, take a look at our council case studies, or get in touch to talk to the team.
+For more information and inspiration, take a look at our council case studies and if you'd like to support The Big Lunch 2023, please get in touch - we'd love to talk to you.